ptdorf/can/readme.md

 ### Example

-    % can test ok       # Store secret
+    % can test ok       # Store a secret
     % can test          # Copy that secret
     Password:
     The value for test was copied.